“Weather Report” for Mental Health Monitoring

 As part of the South West Creative Technology Network Automation Fellowship (link) we have been researching mental health mapping, mood monitoring and the use of automation to assist with reflection.

-This research led to the development of a prototype web based app co-designed with a group of men aged 35-55 from Second Step’s Hope Project (link).
+This research led to the development of a prototype web based app (link) co-designed with a group of men aged 35-55 from Second Step’s Hope Project (link).

 The aim of the app is to help people communicate their mood through weather and notice patterns to disrupt unhealthy behaviour.
 Through targeted self-care questions and exercises users see the impact of caring for themselves through a developing lilypad and river environment.